Back to Blog

 Call to Reflection

-Today, when I look back, I don’t just see rejection as something painful I see it as something purposeful.
+Today, when I look back, I do not just see rejection as something painful.
+I see it as something purposeful.

 So I invite you to pause and reflect: